haui-btc/family_shopping_list/README.md

 - **User-friendly Interface**: Clean, modern UI with intuitive controls
 - **Bulk Actions**: Select all items or delete checked items with a single click
 - **Visual Feedback**: Notifications for all user actions
+- **Organized Layout**: Items displayed in a dedicated container with visual distinction

 ## Technology Stack